ChristineMWilde/Stream_One_Project_GH/README.md

 **TESTING observations:**

-  * The DOM did not load property which is a [common error](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded)
-So an Event Listener property was added to the JavaScript files.
+  * The DOM did not load property which is a [common error](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded) so an Event Listener property was added to the JavaScript files.

   * JQuery was used for certain interactive coding but most of that was updated to use JavaScript instead e.g creating a dictionary for the Bakery Products translation feature.